SLU is announcing a call for applications for infrastructure grants for 2018. Here you will find the full call.

 - promote greater internal cooperation and efficient use of resources (co-utilisation).

-Preliminary funds available in this year's call are a total of 25 million SEK, divided over the period 2016–2020.
+Preliminary funds available in this year's call is a total of 25 million SEK, divided over the period 2019–2023.
 The call for applications is planned to take place every year.

-The infrastructure grant is intended for infrastructure which provides conditions for world-leading research.
+The infrastructure grant is intended for infrastructure which provides new conditions for world-class research.
 The infrastructure may be a system, database, instrument, special laboratory, etc. The crucial factor is that it must meet the criteria specified below.
-Infrastructures which fail to meet these requirements should seek other forms of funding (see SLU's guidelines for research infrastructure management).
+Infrastructures which fail to meet these requirements should seek other forms of funding (see SLU's guidelines for research infrastructure management (in Swedish only)).

 Infrastructures which may be considered for funding from the Swedish Research Council can also apply for infrastructure funding.
 However, these will be assumed to apply for funding from the Swedish Research Council if the opportunity is presented, and if an application to the Swedish Research Council is successful the issue of SLU's co-financing will be dealt with separately in each individual case.